prisma/specs/generators/Readme.md

 1. Everything which is declared in the `schema.prisma` file:

    - Models
    - Enums
    - Datasources
    - Generators, including the configuration this generator points to

 2. The available Query Schema of the Query Engine

-The following TypeScript type definition `GeneratorOptions` describes the content of the JSON blob:
+The following TypeScript type definition `GeneratorOptions` describes the content of that JSON blob:

 ```ts
 type GeneratorConfig = {